 A more selective approach and a priority: terrorism

 « The use of force must be the last resort, not the first.
-It should only be used to further vital United States interests, when the objective is clear and achievable, and with the informed consent of the American people.
+It should only be used to advance the vital interests of the United States, when the objective is clear and achievable, and with the informed consent of the American people.
 The priority is clear: “ narrowly define our mission as defeating Al-Qaeda and the Islamic State ".
-And stop sending troops unnecessarily: To remain entrenched in unwinnable conflicts exhausts our ability to direct other issues that require our attention, and prevents us from rebuilding the other instruments of American power. »
+And stop sending troops unnecessarily: “ Staying entrenched in unwinnable conflicts depletes our ability to direct other issues that require our attention, and prevents us from rebuilding the other instruments of American power. »

 More 'small' missions

-The candidate bets on smaller missions that “ are militarily, economically and politically sustainable”, and "serve the national interest" ".
-It marks the difference between the large-scale, open-ended deployments of tens of thousands of US combat troops, which must come to an end, and the use of a few hundred Special Forces soldiers and intelligence assets to support local partners against an enemy commmon ».
+The candidate bets on smaller missions that “ are militarily, economically and politically sustainable”, and “serve the national interest ".
+It marks the difference between the large-scale, indefinite deployments of tens of thousands of U.S. combat troops, which must end, and the use of a few hundred Special Forces troops and intelligence assets to support local partners against an enemy common ».

 (Leonor Hubaut and Hannah Guérin st.)